Updated May 26, 2026§ For Everyday Items

 • flexible silicone loop attachment

-Switching to Google Find Hub on a Pixel 9 required a separate 6-minute reset and re-pair flow.
-The LOOP runs on either network, but never both at once, which I cover later in the drawbacks.
+Switching to Google Find Hub requires a separate factory-reset and re-pair flow.
+The LOOP runs on either network, but never both at once, a tradeoff covered later in the drawbacks.

-Open-field range and 125 dB alarm test of the Chipolo LOOP against a phone map
+Open-field range and 125 dB alarm of the Chipolo LOOP against a phone map

 Apple’s Find My support page confirms that offline finding speed depends on nearby iPhone density.
-Dense city blocks located the LOOP inside 5 minutes.
+Dense city blocks usually relay sightings faster than rural areas because more phones pass the tracker.

 How Does the LOOP Compare to the Chipolo CARD and Pop?

 The Chipolo CARD trades the loop’s keyring durability for a 2.5mm wallet form factor and Qi wireless charging instead of a USB-C port.
-The newer Chipolo Pop pulls off both Apple Find My and Google Find Hub simultaneously instead of one at a time, but uses a coin cell instead of rechargeable USB-C. For the full CARD trade-off list, our Chipolo CARD review covers wallet-specific use.
+The newer Chipolo Pop follows the same Find My-or-Find Hub setup model, but uses a coin cell instead of rechargeable USB-C. For the full CARD trade-off list, our Chipolo CARD review covers wallet-specific use.

 Chipolo LOOP keyring, CARD wallet card, and Pop tag form factors compared side by side

-If dual-network simultaneity matters more than the rechargeable economics, the Chipolo Pop vs AirTag 2 comparison walks through that decision in depth.
-The LOOP still wins on alarm volume (125 dB versus the Pop’s 120 dB) and on never-replace battery economics over a 5 year horizon.
+If a replaceable coin cell matters more than the rechargeable economics, the Chipolo Pop vs AirTag 2 comparison walks through that decision in depth.
+The LOOP still wins on alarm volume (125 dB versus the Pop’s 120 dB) and on never-replace battery economics over a 5 year horizon, a trade-off our Chipolo Loop vs Chipolo Pop breakdown maps out in full.

 CNN Underscored’s Bluetooth tracker roundup recommends the LOOP specifically for travelers and active-lifestyle users who beat up their tracker hardware, then pairs that pick with the CARD for thin wallet duty.